Asakura-Gus/ECOMMERCE-project/README.md

-# E-COMMERCE WEBISITE
+# E-COMMERCE/DASHBOARD/CMS
-This is a fullstack project to create an ecommerce dashboard with an integrated CMS.
+This is a fullstack project to create an ecommerce, dashboard and a CMS.
+- Project still under development.
 ## Technologies
 * Typescript
 * React
-* Next.js 13 App Router
+* Next.js 13 (App Router)
-* Tailwind
+* Tailwind (Shadcn UI)
 * Prisma
 * MySQL